writer & editor

 In 2015, I was named ACT Young Woman of the Year for my commitment to raising the profile of women’s voices in the media.

-I have worked with numerous arts and literary organisations, including Seizure, You Are Here festival, the National Young Writers’ Festival and rip publishing, amongst others.
+I have worked with numerous arts and literary organisations, including The Wheeler Centre, Writers NSW, Express Media, Digital Writers Festival, Seizure, You Are Here festival, and the National Young Writers’ Festival, amongst others.
 I have worked in marketing and communications for five years, primarily in the not-for-profit and arts sectors.
-I have held senior and management roles since 2015.

 I have been lucky to be the recipient of several awards.
 In 2014, I was the recipient of the Anne Edgeworth Young Writers’ Fellowship, as well as an Edna Ryan Award for making a feminist difference in the media.
 I was also Highly Commended in the Scribe Non-Fiction Prize for Young Writers in 2015.
 Most recently, I was awarded a 2016 Canberra Critics Circle award in the category of 'Writing', for creating a platform for women writers through Feminartsy.